miegli/yalento/README.md

             response.send(e.message);
             })
         });
-The output of the example is a JSON array of Contacts, if you call the 'helloWorl' HTTP endpoint.
+The output of the example is a JSON array of Contacts, if you call the 'helloWorld' HTTPS endpoint.

 ## Documentation